andersonopt/website/content/blog/product-release-notes-02-10-21.md

 ## Fixes

-* Added back map layer functionality for some impacted layers after a server upgrade broke some existing functionality: legend, clicks, pop-up window info should all function as expected in the main application.
+* Adjusted some layer functionality functionality that broke when we upgraded to a new layer server
-* Added a fix for a Google Maps bug that sometimes caused the map to jump around when clicking on the map.
+* Added a fix for Google Maps library bug that occasionally caused the map to jump around on click
-* Users should now be able to 'copy' geometry from uploaded KMZ
+* Users should now be able to 'copy' geometry from uploaded KMZ file layer
 * Fixed project so that rating filtered assets doesn't remove the filter
 * Fixed APN search in 'create project' flow
-*